nilenso/media/proposals/hotosm-tm3/hot-osm-tm3-tech-challenge.md

 Because of nilenso's offshore and distributed history, we are very familiar with asynchronous communication channels, discussing issues and ideas over a multitude of channels.

-Specifically for TSM3, we would ideally suggest identifying an individual or group of individuals who would assay the role of approver / facilitator / gatekeeper, in other works someone who would take responsility for owning prioritisation and approval.
+Specifically for TSM3, we would ideally suggest identifying an individual or group of individuals who would assay the role of approver / facilitator / gatekeeper.
+In other words, someone who would take responsility for owning prioritisation and approval.
+From conversations on HOTOSM Slack, it appears the key person here is Blake Girardot, with some engagement from other folks in the community.

-[ Are we comfortable saying the above person is simply Blake, at this point? ]

 A group approval and prioritization process is possible if it is executed in real time, and we would strongly recommend one such process which we have used to great success on many projects: a project Inception.

 [1] We are intimately familiar with most of the project management tools out there: Pivotal Tracker, Mingle, JIRA, Trello, paper-stickies-on-a-wall, and of course, Github.

-#### 2-4-1 Inception ####
+#### 2-5-1 Inception ####

 An Inception is a high-intensity kickoff to a project, which captures a shared understanding of the high level goals, their priorities, their budgets, and their limitations.
 The remainder and majority of the Inception then attempts to capture features (or "user stories", preferably, as these frame each feature in terms of how it benefits the end user), estimate them if necessary, and prioritize them.
 Whether stories are individually estimated or not, they are then packed into a few sample weeks of the project to rough out the expected pace of development.
 With this initial projection, 4 months worth of TM3 stories can be laid out in priority order and we will know roughly how much the team feels they can accomplish in that period.